dalgwen/openhab-addons/bundles/org.openhab.voice.actiontemplatehli/README.md

 When read is false:

 * template: action template.
 (Required)
 * value: value to be sent.
 It can be used to capture the transformed placeholder values.
-(Required unless the target item type is String, in which case silent mode is assumed to be true and the whole text is passed to the item).
-* type: action template type, either "tokens" or "dice".
+(Required)
+* affectedTypes: item types affected by this action (at least one is required to work).
+* affectedSemantics: item semantics affected by this action.
 * requiredTags: allow to restrict the items targeted by its tags by ignoring items not having all these tags.
 * placeholders: defined placeholders that can be used on the template and replaced on the value.
 * silent: boolean used to avoid confirmation message.
-* targetMembers: when targeting a Group item, can be used to send the command to its member items instead.
+* groupTargets: when targeting a Group item, can be used to send the command to its member items instead.
+(Requires at least one affected type to take effect)

 When read is true:

 * template: action template.
 (Required)
-* value: read template, can use the placeholders symbols $itemLabel and $state.
+* value: a template for the interpreter response, can use the placeholders symbols $groupLabel, $itemLabel and $state.
+(Required)
-* emptyValue: An alternative template.
+* emptyValue: An alternative response template.
 Is used when the state value is empty or NULL after the transforming it.
-The $itemLabel is available.
+The $groupLabel and $itemLabel placeholders are available.
-* type: action template type, either "tokens" or "dice".
+* affectedTypes: item types affected by this action (at least one is required to work).
+* affectedSemantics: item semantics affected by this action.
 * requiredTags: allow to restrict the items targeted by its tags by ignoring items not having all these tags.
 * placeholders: only the placeholder with label state will be used, will apply its configured mappedValues on the state backwards.
-* targetMembers: when targeting a Group item, can be used to access the state of one of its members.
-In case of multiple matches, a warning is shown and the first one is used.
+* groupTargets: when targeting a Group item, can be used to send the command to its member items instead.
+(Requires at least one affected type to take effect)

 ## Placeholders

 This configuration allow you to define symbols to use on your templates.
 You can define the sets of tokens to be matched and its required transformations.

+A placeholder can be defined inside an action or as a shared one.

 Those are its fields:

  * label: label for the placeholder, is prefixed with '$' and spaces are replaced by '_' to create the symbol you can use on the template (Required).
  * values: list of strings containing parts of the text to look for and capture this text as placeholder value.
- * valuesFile: name (without extension) for a json file under the values folder (<OPENHAB_USERDATA>/actiontemplatehli/values) containing and array of strings to use as values.
  * mappedValues: object with keys and values of type strings, keys are used to match parts of the text and capture its value as placeholder value.
- * mappedValuesFile: name (without extension) for a json file under the mapped_values folder (<OPENHAB_USERDATA>/actiontemplatehli/mapped_values) containing and object with keys and values of type string to use as mapped values.

-So the total list of terms to look for as valid placeholder value are the combination of the values, valuesFiles, mappedValues keys and mappedValuesFileKeys fields, and at least one is required.
+So the total list of terms to look for as valid placeholder value are the combination of the values, mappedValues keys.

 Note that mappedValues are applied backwards to read actions so the mappedValues object should always contain the human readable text as keys and the state that represented it as value.
-This way you can reuse mappedValues files between read and write actions.
+This way you can reuse a placeholder between read and write actions.

 As a summary, using the placeholders you can configure how parts of the speech are converted into valid item values and backward.
 The examples at the end of the document can help you to see it clearer.